CAIS-ACSI/cais-community/content/authors/najlah-mohsin-khalaf/_index.md

 title: Najlah Mohsin Khalaf
 role: Lecturer at the Institute of Management at Rusafa Central Technical University and Ph.D student at University of Mustansiriya
 avatar_filename: avatar.jpg
-bio: "Najlah Mohsin Khalaf is a Lecturer at the Institute of Management at Rusafa Central Technical University and Ph.D student at University of Mustansiriya where they completed their thesis: Quality of Official Files Archives In Administrative of Affairs In The University Technology.
-In their spare time they enjoy reading Poetry and gardening"
+bio: "Najlah Mohsin Khalaf is a Lecturer at the Institute of Management at Rusafa Central Technical University and Ph.D student at University of Mustansiriya where she completed her thesis: Quality of Official Files Archives In Administrative of Affairs In The University Technology.
+In her spare time they enjoy reading Poetry and gardening"
 superuser: false
 user_groups:
   - Presenters